rodriguessdeyson/pid-tuner/README.md

 # PID Tuner

 ### Overview:
-**PID Tuner** is a app for computing Proportional-Integral-Derivative (PID) controller parameters based on various established tuningModel methods.
-Designed to help engineers and control systems professionals to fine-tune PID controller, the app provides intuitive tools for selecting and applying different tuningModel algorithms based on system characteristics and desired performance.
+**PID Tuner** is a app for computing Proportional-Integral-Derivative (PID) controller parameters based on various established tuning methods.
+Designed to help engineers and control systems professionals to fine-tune PID controller, the app provides intuitive tools for selecting and applying different tuning algorithms based on system characteristics and desired performance.
-This tool supports tuningModel methods such as
+This tool supports tuning methods such as

 - Cohen-Coon: Optimized for systems with time delay.
 - Chien-Hrones-Reswick: Focused on setpoint tracking or disturbance rejection.